Hobist-social-app/backend/README.md

 # Hobist backend

 ## about
-    Made with Java/spring boo.
+    Made with Java/spring boot.
 Project is being refactored for new technology and architecture.
-    this project is deployed on render
+    this project is deployed on Render,
+    database is deployed on Neon

 ## Working features
     - Login/signup